godot-rust/gdnative-book/src/faq/code.md

 }
 ```

-If you require insight into Rust code that is not exported to Godot or would like more in-depth information regarding how your Rust code is executing, it will be necessary to use a Rust compatible profiler such as [puffin](https://crates.io/crates/puffin) or [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
+If you require insight into Rust code that is not exported to Godot, or would like more in-depth information regarding execution of your program, it will be necessary to use a Rust compatible profiler such as [puffin](https://crates.io/crates/puffin) or [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 These tools can be used to more accurately determine bottlenecks and the general performance of your Rust code.

 **Note:** There are many more profilers than the ones listed and you should do your own research before selecting which one you wish to use.